 Treating these types of fungus comes down to two simple steps: pruning and sanitizing.

-You can reduce the risk of developing sooty blotch and flyspeck by keeping your apple tree pruned.
+You can reduce the risk of developing sooty blotch and flyspeck by keeping your apple tree pruned properly.
 This increases air circulation to healthy fruit and branches and reduces the risk of bacteria forming.
 Make sure not to let your apple tree get too wet, as this fungus thrives in high humidity.

 If you notice signs of sooty blotch or flyspeck, mix one ounce of bleach to one gallon of water.
 Rub the fruit gently with the solution and a wet cloth to remove.